Caveat: New Year’s Dissolutions

 “Enlightenment is the ideological firstborn of the bourgeoisie in its course of ascent.
 In its actual concreteness and specificity, Enlightenment serves the purposes of the bourgeois order that gave it birth as sedulously as the mediaeval Papacy served the feudal order.” – Michael J. Smith in an entry from last year to his blog, Stop Me Before I Vote Again.

-Just so we're clear: we're talking European philosophical Enlightenment, not the Buddhist nivanic type.
-It's food for thought, though I'm not sure where to go with it.
+Just so we’re clear: we’re talking European philosophical Enlightenment, not the Buddhist nirvanic type.
+It’s food for thought, though I’m not sure where to go with it.
 But it struck me as I read it – it was an aha moment.

 Caveat: Aristotle, the other hand…

-[broken link!
-FIXME] 200px-Aristotle_Altemps_Inv8575As a weird follow-up to my previous post, in my 7th grade debate class, we keep ending up mentioning Aristotle.
-Seriously – it's not really me who's bringing him up, either.
+pictureAs a weird follow-up to my previous post, in my 7th grade debate class, we keep ending up mentioning Aristotle.
+Seriously – it’s not really me who’s bringing him up, either.

 Somehow, after having established the fact that the English alphabet wasn’t invented by King Sejong, and having established that it wasn’t invented in England, and having hinted that it was several thousand years old, someone suggested it was invented by Aristotle.
 Perhaps he stands in for “famous Western philosopher from really really long ago.”
 A Greek Sejong, if you will.